guysoft/OctoPi/README.rst

 --------------

 #.
 Unzip the image and install it to an sd card `like any other Raspberry Pi image <https://www.raspberrypi.org/documentation/installation/installing-images/README.md>`_
 #.
-Configure your WiFi by editing ``octopi-wpa-supplicant.txt`` on the root of the flashed card when using it like a thumb drive
+Configure your WiFi by editing ``wifi.nmconnection`` on the root of the flashed card when using it like a thumb drive
 #.
 Boot the Pi from the card
 #.
 Log into your Pi via SSH (it is located at ``octopi.local`` `if your computer supports bonjour <https://learn.adafruit.com/bonjour-zeroconf-networking-for-windows-and-linux/overview>`_ or the IP address assigned by your router), default username is "pi", default password is "raspberry".
 Run ``sudo raspi-config``.
 Once that is open: